Siege of Karbala (1843): Siege

 In 1842, Muhammad Najib replaced Ali Rıza Pasha, who advocated for the end of Karbala's independent authority and for a centralised ottoman authority over Karbala.
 By October, the failure to send supplies to Baghdad which was a symbol recognition of the central authority over Karbala and the refusal of entry even as a pilgrim made Najib more determined to establish a military garrison in the city.
 Zafrani declared to resist the Pasha's entry to the city, who was ready to use military force against the city.
 When Najib camped at Musayyib, he was received by a deputation from the city by the nominal governors.
 Before the party left for Karbala to persuade the city's population for agreement over some of the terms of the Pasha, Najib requested to persuade the Iranian faction to dissociate themselves from the "girami" faction or otherwise to quit the town or a quarter of the population to take refugee in the shrines of Husayn ibn Ali and Abbas ibn Ali.
 Najib assured the governors that anyone seeking refugee in the houses would be secured.The Iranian consulate in Baghdad is said to sent 2 letters to Rashti for evacuation of the Iranians in the city, however Sayyid later maintained that he never received the letter to this effect.
-Rashti tried to resolve the crisis peacefully, he went to Sa'adullah Pasha, the commander of the campaign and offered that they hand over some of the leaders of the Al-Yarmaz as hostages to them and that the ottomans withdraw their forces to al-Musayyib, leaving 500 ottoman troops outside the city wall, whose enterance will coincide with the departure of the Yarmaz (Iranian) hostages.
+Rashti tried to resolve the crisis peacefully, he went to Sa'adullah Pasha, the commander of the campaign and offered that they hand over some of the leaders of the Al-Yarmaz as hostages to them and that the ottomans withdraw their forces to al-Musayyib, leaving 500 ottoman troops outside the city wall, whose entrance will coincide with the departure of the Yarmaz (Iranian) hostages.
 Sa'adullah presented the offer to Najib Pasha.
 On 22 December 1842, Najib handed over the hostages, who were the family members of Zafrani and Mirza Saleh.
 Sa'adullah was displeased with the Iranians due to the capture of the Ottoman cannons.

 In 1843, the ottomans launched a military assault of Karbala in order to reassert their control over the city.
 After a siege, a battle took place between the gangs and the ottomans in which 15% of the total population of the city was killed.
 Ottomans emerged victorious and set a sunni governor in charge of the city, a sunni prayer leader and a sunni judge to arbitrate conflicts even between the shi'ites themselves.

 On 13 January, Najib Pasha stormed the city, where an estimated 4,000 people were massacred.
 About 60-400 people sought refuge in Rashti's residence.
-Upon enterance, Najib was greeted in the Shrine of Husayn by the party of its surviving notables including Hajj Mahdi Kamuna, the deputy keeper of the keys.
+Upon entrance, Najib was greeted in the Shrine of Husayn by the party of its surviving notables including Hajj Mahdi Kamuna, the deputy keeper of the keys.